Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 - Cultural anthropology
 - Historical documentation

-to investigate the Bronze-Age origins and dispersal of East Cushitic-speaking populations across Northeast Africa.
+Together, these disciplines provide the broader historical context for the computational findings presented here.

 # 📚 Selected References

-The accompanying research article synthesizes more than **100 scholarly sources** spanning multiple disciplines.
+The accompanying research article synthesizes more than **100 scholarly sources** spanning:

-These include research in:

 - Ancient DNA
 - Population genetics